Epristeride: Pharmacodynamics

 Epristeride is a selective, transition-state, non-competitive or uncompetitive, irreversible inhibitor of 5α-reductase, and is specific to the type II isoform of the enzyme similarly to finasteride and turosteride but unlike dutasteride.

 Epristeride is unique in its mechanism of action relative to finasteride and dutasteride in that it binds irreversibly to 5α-reductase and results in the formation of an unproductive complex of the 5α-reductase enzyme, the substrate testosterone, and the cofactor NADPH.
 For this reason, testosterone is caught in a trap, and it was initially speculated that the reciprocal increase in intraprostatic levels of testosterone seen with finasteride and dutasteride should not happen with epristeride.
 However, subsequent clinical data have not supported this hypothesis.
 Moreover, in spite of the fact that epristeride is a very potent inhibitor of 5α-reductase type II (0.18–2 nM), it has been found to reduce circulating levels of dihydrotestosterone (DHT) by only 25 to 54% following 8 days of therapy over a dosage range of 0.4 to 160 mg/day.
 For this reason, relative to other 5α-reductase inhibitors like finasteride and dutasteride, the degree of DHT suppression with epristeride falls short of that desirable for full clinical benefit.

 Pharmacokinetics

 The oral bioavailability of epristeride is 93%.
 It has an elimination half-life of 26 hours.

 Chemistry

 Epristeride, also known as 17β-(tert-butylcarbamoyl)androsta-3,5-diene-3-carboxylic acid, is a synthetic androstane steroid.

+Synthesis

+Oxidation of the acetyl group in progesterone gives the carboxylic acid (1).
+Halogenation with phosphorus tribromide converts the enone to the enol bromide and the acid to the acyl halide; mild base hydrolyzes the latter back to the free acid, giving (2).
+Halogenation with oxalyl chloride and a Schotten–Baumann reaction with tert-butylamine yields the amide (3).
+Epristeride is formed when the bromine atom in this compound is converted to a carboxylic acid via the organolithium intermediate (4).